semaffor/Semaffor/README.md

 - 🔭 I’m a student and I'm always ready to learn new things
 - 🎮 I adore video games at all
-- 🌱 Currently learning Go
+- 🌱 Currently learning everything
 - 💬 Feel free to chat me any time!
 How to reach me:
       - Email me: dbuyvid@gmail.com